 Authors Manuscript Submission

-John Whitmer Books continually seeks scholarly manuscripts for publication.
-Our focus is on the early Church of Jesus Christ of Latter Day Saints through 1844 and the broader Latter Day Saint movement thereafter.
+These submissions should be in line with our mission, to promote scholarship on the early Church of Jesus Christ of Latter Day Saints through 1844 and the broader Latter Day Saint movement thereafter.
 During this later era, special emphasis is given to the history of the Community of Christ.

-Because manuscript review is time- and resource-intensive, we cannot accept simultaneous submissions.
-When submitting a manuscript, please include a sentence in your cover letter confirming that you have not simultaneously submitted the manuscript to other publishers and will refrain from doing so until our editorial board renders a decision.
+Manuscripts should be formatted according to the most recent Chicago Manual of Style.
+Please confirm that you have not simultaneously submitted the manuscript to other publishers and will refrain from doing so until our editorial board renders a decision.

-The John Whitmer Books editorial board, in conjunction with the JWHA board and outside blind peer reviewers, will review the submission to determine viability and fit.
-The committee will either (1) accept the manuscript, (2) invite revision and resubmission, or (3) reject the manuscript.
-Please allow the Board at least three months to respond.
-Materials submitted to John Whitmer Books cannot be returned.
+The John Whitmer Books Editorial Board, in conjunction with the JWHA Board of Directors and outside blind peer reviewers, will review the submitted manuscript to determine viability and fit.
+The committee will:

 We thank you in advance for your good work and your interest in publishing with John Whitmer Books.